 We use cookies and similar tools to give you the best website experience.
 By using our site, you accept our Websites Privacy Policy.

 Although there is no cure for lymphedema, certain treatments can help reduce symptoms.
-At NYU Langone, surgical and laser treatments are used when severe secondary lymphedema has resulted from cancer treatments and doesn’t improve with less invasive therapies.
+At NYU Langone, surgical treatments are used when cancer treatments lead to severe secondary lymphedema that does not improve with less invasive therapies.

-Reconstructive microsurgeons sometimes treat symptoms of mild to severe lymphedema caused by breast cancer treatments using state-of-the-art microsurgical techniques.
+Reconstructive microsurgeons sometimes use microsurgical techniques to treat symptoms of mild to severe lymphedema caused by breast cancer treatments.

 Learn more about our research and professional education opportunities.